Ritzlgrmft/ritzlgrmft.github.io/apps/birds-zambia/en/index.md

 ---
 layout: page
-title: Birds of Zimbabwe
+title: Birds of Zambia
 ---

 ## Contact

-For praise, suggestions or criticism please send an email to <mailto:birds.zimbabwe@markus.onmicrosoft.com>.
+For praise, suggestions or criticism please send an email to <mailto:birds.zambia@markus.onmicrosoft.com>.

 ## Privacy policy